monashmicroimaging/gitbook-fiji-basics/part_9_simple_image_measurements.md

 We now have a mask for the nuclei in this image but there are a few blemishes that may affect the measurement.
 You can see below we have some areas detected outside the nuclei, as well as some spots within the nuclei that are not masked.

 To fix this we are first going to **Fill Holes** in the mask using the binary tool.
-Go to **Process Binary Fill Holes**.
+Go to **Process -&gt; Binary -&gt; Fill Holes**.

 Then we will remove the small spots detected outside the nucleus using the **Remove Outliers** filter.
-Go to **Process Noise Remove Outliers**.
+Go to **Process -&gt; Noise -&gt; Remove Outliers**.
 Turn on the preview and set a pixel radius that captures all spots outside the nuclei and the click **OK** to apply the filter.

 ![](/assets/part9/remove_outliers_options.jpg)